 Process & Results

-Your initial consultation with be with one of our gynecology providers for a thorough look into your past medical and surgical history, family history, and current medications, with specific attention paid to the symptoms you are struggling with.
+Your initial consultation for hysterectomy in Cincinnati will be with one of our gynecology providers for a thorough look into your past medical and surgical history, family history, and current medications, with specific attention paid to the symptoms you are struggling with.

 We will review any prior tests or treatments you have received so if you have had a prior ultrasound, recent pap smear, surgery or endometrial biopsy, please bring those records/results to your initial consultation.
 A pelvic exam is usually performed at this initial consultation.

-Our surgery scheduler will contact your insurance company for insurance prior authorization and approval.
+If a hysterectomy is right for you, our surgery scheduler will contact your insurance company for insurance prior authorization and approval.
 She will contact you with insurance details and schedule the hysterectomy in Cincinnati.
-Our scheduler will inform you of the “logistics”of having a hysterectomy.
+Our scheduler will inform you of the logistics of having a hysterectomy.

 Day of Procedure

 On the day of your scheduled hysterectomy in Cincinnati, you will arrive at the hospital a few hours before the scheduled time to meet with the anesthesia team, get an IV, receive preoperative medications and sign any paper work that is required.
 Your gyn surgeon will meet with you before to answer any last minute questions you may have.
 For most patients, the actual hysterectomy procedure takes 1-2 hours.
 Some patients elect to spend the night in the hospital; other patients may meet criteria for early discharge on the same day as the surgery.

 Our surgeons will see you back in the office for a postoperative visit 1-2 weeks after surgery.
 At this time, the pathology (biopsy) reports are reviewed and ensure your recovery is going as expected.

 #58 Everything you Need to Know about Hysterectomies

 Having a hysterectomy is big decision.
 Learn more from two expert gynecological surgeons.
 Continued…